Residence Life Handbook

 Housing Damages

-Report all damages to the Director/Assistant Director of Residence Life.
+Report all damages to Residence Life staff.
 Residents are responsible for damages.
 All residents will be held jointly responsible for any damage or loss occurring during occupancy, unless the individual(s) responsible for the damage or loss admits responsibility.
 Items found damaged will be repaired/replaced, and residents will be billed accordingly.
-Damages/repairs assessed must be paid within ten (10) calendar days from the billing date.
-Additionally, damage/replacement charges incurred prior to the end of the academic year will be deducted from the housing deposit.
-For more information about damage/replacement charges:
+Damages assessed must be paid within ten (10) calendar days from the billing date.

 The following guidelines have been established: